 In the woods of Maryland is said to hide a wolf-like creature known as Dwayyo or Dewayo.
-It is described as having features similar to a wolf, with dark fur over its entire body, a long bushy tail, and a dog like nose, but, it stands like a human and utilizes its fore-legs like arms.
-It is said to be some 6-foot-tall.
+It is described as having features similar to a wolf, with dark fur over its entire body, a long bushy tail, and a dog-like nose, but it stands like a human and utilizes its forelegs like arms.
+It is said to be about six-foot-tall.

-According to legend, Dwayyo is the mortal enemy of the Snallygaster, another area cryptid that is described as a flying, blood-sucking reptile that has been sighted in the Maryland Blue Ridge Mountains.
+According to legend, Dwayyo is the mortal enemy of the Snallygaster, another area cryptid described as a flying, blood-sucking reptile sighted in the Maryland Blue Ridge Mountains.
 Their vicious encounters reportedly date back to the early settlement of the Middletown Valley.

 The first mention of the name Dwayyo comes from a sighting in 1944 in West Middleton, Frederick County, Maryland.
-Witnesses heard the creature make ‘frightful screams’ and there were footprints attesting to the claims of the sighting.
+Witnesses heard the creature make ‘frightful screams’, and footprints were attesting to the claims of the sighting.

 However, the tale did not come to prominence until a newspaper account in the Frederick News Post on November 27, 1965, was published and detailed an account of the creature:

-In the summer of 1966, the creature was again sighted on the outskirts of Gambrill State Park when a man only referred to only as ‘Jim A.’ encountered the Dwayyo as he was heading toward a camp site.
-He described it as a shaggy two legged animal the size of a deer that had a triangle shaped head with pointed ears and chin.
-It was dark brown in color and when approached it made a horrid scream and backed away from the man.
-Jim went on to say that the creature had an an odd walk as it retreated, it’s legs, “stuck out from the side of the trunk of the body making its movements appear almost spider-like as it backed away”.
+In the summer of 1966, the creature was again sighted on the outskirts of Gambrill State Park when a man only referred to only as ‘Jim A.’ encountered the Dwayyo as he was heading toward a campsite.
+He described it as a shaggy two-legged animal the size of a deer with a triangle-shaped head and pointed ears and chin.
+It was dark brown in color, and when it approached, it made a horrid scream and backed away from the man.
+Jim went on to say that the creature had an odd walk as it retreated, its legs “stuck out from the side of the trunk of the body making its movements appear almost spider-like as it backed away.”

-In the Fall of 1976 another sighting of the Dwayyo took place in Fredrick County near Thurmont when two men were driving of Route 77 onto a private road.
-There, they saw a large creature run across the road in front of their car.
-They described it as:
+In the Fall of 1976, another sighting of the Dwayyo occurred in Fredrick County near Thurmont when two men were driving off Route 77 onto a private road.
+They saw a large creature run across the road in front of their car.
+They described it as follows:

 More than two centuries ago, another such creature is told of in folklore – that of the Hexenwolf.
-In the late 18th century, the Pennsylvania Dutch had started to settle in Carroll, Frederick and Washington Counties of Maryland.
-Almost immediately, stories began to circulate about a wolf like creature.
-Its description was similar to that of the Dwayyo – a mammalian biped with features similar to a wolf, but with the stance and stature of a human.
+In the late 18th century, the Pennsylvania Dutch started settling in Carroll, Frederick, and Washington Counties of Maryland.
+Almost immediately, stories began to circulate about a wolf-like creature.
+Its description was similar to that of the Dwayyo – a mammalian biped with features similar to a wolf but with the stance and stature of a human.
 The legend of the Hexenwolf had long been known to inhabit tracts of land across much of eastern Pennsylvania and told in German folklore.

 Godfrey, Linda S.; The Michigan Dogman: Werewolves and Other Unknown Canines Across the U.S.A; Unexplained Research Publishing LLC, 2010.